webgpu/webgpufundamentals/webgpu/lessons/webgpu-storage-buffers.md

   });
 ```

-and finally at render time we need to ask to render all the vertices in the circle.
+and finally, at render time, we need to ask to render all the vertices in the circle.

 ```js
 -    pass.draw(3, kNumObjects);  // call our vertex shader 3 times for several instances